minils/EasySlideshow/README.md

 # EasySlideshow
-This is a very easy slideshow baed on Qt.
+This is a very easy slideshow based on Qt.

 It uses the provided folder to display random images.

 ### Version
-0.0.1
+0.1

 ### Installation